Where Are We Now

 In 1998, three entrepreneurs, Max Levchin, Peter Thiel, and Luke Nosek developed a cyber security business under the name Confinity.
 After limited success, the team decided to work on an idea with electronic payments.
-Thus, the start of the digital wallet, and the company PayPal, in 1999.
+The start of the digital wallet, and the company PayPal, began right there in 1999.

-Just a few months after PayPal released to the market, the business merged with Elon Musk and his company X.com, to work on online banking.
-The company was trying to put a lot more emphasis on the ease of online banking and money transfer.
-In 2002, PayPal went public, trading for $13 a share, of which the largest shareholder being Elon Musk, owning 11.7%.
+Just a few months after PayPal released to the market, the business merged with Elon Musk's company, X.com, to work on online banking solutions.
+The company was trying to emphasize the ease and convenience of online banking and money transfers.
+In 2002, PayPal went public, trading for $13 a share.
+At the time, Elon Musk owned 11.7% of the company.

 A few months later, eBay acquired the company for $1.5 billion.
 This helped to expand the practicality and usage of PayPal as nearly 25% of transactions made on eBay were done solely through PayPal.

-As the years went by, PayPal began acquiring more and more companies to focus on security support and expansion into new markets.
+As years went on, PayPal acquired companies to focus on security support and expansion into new markets.
 Most notably in 2015, PayPal acquired Xoom to help users send money internationally with ease.

-Since PayPal’s split with eBay in 2015, the company has taken off in the online payment industry, increasing its Total Payment Volume by nearly 300% and reaching 392 million active accounts in Q1 2021.
+Since PayPal’s split with eBay in 2015, the company has taken off in the online payment industry, reaching hundreds of millions of users.

-Digital Payment technology has revolutionized the way E-Commerce and money transfer works.
-The industry is growing by the year with a Compound Annual Growth Rate (CAGR) of 20%.
+Digital Payment technology has revolutionized the way e-commerce and money transfers work.
+The industry is growing at a compounded annual growth rate ("CAGR") of 20%.